Selling Private Schools

 Some private schools require their staff to sign a non-compete agreement with the school.
 This means that the staff member is prohibited from working for a competing school within a specific geographic area.
 Generally, courts will only enforce such contractual provisions when the limits are reasonable and when it serves a legitimate business interest.
 A private school with a staff that is working under governing and enforceable non-compete agreements has enhanced value because the buyer will be assured that the staff will remain with the school after the sale occurs.

 Owner Benefit of Private Schools

-The seller’s discretionary earnings (or owner benefit) of a private school is another way of referring to the actual economic profit of the school derived by the owner.
+The Seller’s Discretionary Earnings (SDE) or adjusted owner benefit of a private school is another way of referring to the actual economic profit of the school derived by the owner.
 The owner benefit is assigned a multiple (usually between 2-5 times) in order to derive the value of the school’s intangible assets.
 The ‘multiple’ of owner benefit is a function of the various factors previously described which may decrease or increase the multiple.
 For example, a private school with a growing student enrollment, loyal staff, and strong accreditation will be assigned a premium multiple.

 Calculating Owner Benefit of Private Schools

 First, the EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) from the financial statement (such as a tax return or profit and loss statement) must be calculated.
 Then the actual owner benefit must be determined by ‘adding back’ any unrecorded cash, the owner’s salary, the owner’s personal expenses that flow through the financial statement, and any other adjustments which reflect the ‘normalized’ earnings of the school.
 This is a process that takes time and should be conducted with the assistance of a professional business broker.

 Valuing Real Estate of Private Schools Separately